GrabowskiDev/Burger-Flipper/README.md

 The project uses the `godot-cpp` submodule to generate API bindings and SCons as the build system.
 After building, the `.so` library is loaded by Godot as a GDExtension.
 The entire build and integration process is described in the sections below.

+## Playing the game
+Use **WASD** to move the character.
+Move the camera with **mouse**.
+After getting close to the box with burger ingredients, click **E** to interact and to pick up this burger ingredient.
+To place that burger ingredient on wooden box, get close to the wooden box and click **E** to place that part.
+Each burger consists of bottom bun and top bun, with as much ingredients as player wants!

+## Custom nodes/classes
+- `player.cpp` / `player.h`: Implements the player character, including movement, input handling, object pickup, and camera/head rotation logic.
+- `item_box.cpp` / `item_box.h`: Represents a box that gives the player a burger part when interacted with.
+Handles player detection and item spawning.
+- `burger_part.cpp` / `burger_part.h`: Defines a single burger ingredient, with properties like height, price, and name.
+Used for stacking in the burger.
+- `burger.cpp` / `burger.h`: Manages the burger assembly process, stacking parts, checking for correct order, and handling player interactions.
+- `main_menu.cpp` / `main_menu.h`: Controls the main menu UI, including starting the game and quitting the application.
+- `register_types.cpp` / `register_types.h`: Registers all C++ classes as Godot nodes, making them available in the Godot editor.

 ## Cloning
 To clone the project, you must also clone the godot-cpp submodule
 ```